-The Certified FEP Auditor shall commence the on-farm audit assessment with an opening meeting involving the property owner or farming enterprise manager to:
+The Certified FEP Auditor shall commence the on-farm audit assessment with an opening meeting involving the person responsible for FEP implementation or farming enterprise manager to:

-- Explain how the on-farm audit assessment activities will be carried out; - Confirm the audit timetable and other relevant arrangements; - Confirm matters relating to confidentiality; - Discuss any concerns raised during the pre-audit review; - Re-affirm that the audit findings will be provided at the completion of the on-farm assessment; - Confirm matters related to Health and Safety; and - Confirm matters related to Biosecurity.
+- Make an appointment/set time to meet with personnel that are on tight schedules. - Introduce yourself and tell them why you are auditing them. - Tell them how long you expect the interview to take and the types of information you will be looking at.
+Explain how the on-farm audit assessment activities will be carried out; - Confirm the audit timetable and other relevant arrangements; - Confirm matters relating to confidentiality; - Discuss any concerns raised during the pre-audit review; - Re-affirm that the audit findings will be provided at the completion of the on-farm assessment; - Confirm matters related to Health and Safety; and

+• Confirm matters related to Biosecurity.